GSA/digitalgov.gov/content/events/2019/09/2019-09-05-plain-language-summit.md

 {{< box >}}
-Planning on attending?
 Let others know and use our hashtag `#PlainSummit2019`!
 [Here's what people are saying on Twitter](https://twitter.com/hashtag/PlainSummit2019) or follow [@govplainlang on twitter](https://twitter.com/govplainlang).
 {{< /box >}}

 ## About PlainLanguage.gov